luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 - [VAST-TOOLS](https://github.com/vastgroup/vast-tools): Ben Blancoe's lab.
 Used by Raphaelle.
 Looks at intron retention & 2 junction reads within each exon to look at Microexons.
 - [Matt](https://academic.oup.com/bioinformatics/article/35/1/130/5053311): UNIX command line tool.
 Downstream analysis of VAST-Tools PSI output table to provide exon comparisons; motif RNA maps; [http://matt.crg.eu/](http://matt.crg.eu/)
 - [SpliceDetector](https://www.nature.com/articles/s41598-018-23245-1): SpliceGraph forms based on freq. of active splice sites in pre-mRNA.
 Then, compares transcript exons to SpliceGraph exons.
 Discovers AS events from known transcripts.
 Simple & Fast.
 Transcript ID > build SpliceGraph using Exon coordinates > identify AS events
+- [ASGAL](https://asgal.algolab.eu/): predicts events that use splice sites which are novel with respect to a splicing graph

 - [DEXSeq](https://bioconductor.org/packages/release/bioc/html/DEXSeq.html): focused on differential exon usage.
 [Vignette](http://127.0.0.1:12657/library/DEXSeq/doc/DEXSeq.pdf).
 - JunctionSeq is like DEXSeq with junction reads included (and is written by the QoRTs team).
 JunctionSeq vignette - they have a great walkthrough that ... walks you through the whole process from beginning to end inc. QoRTs